-- Wear long, woollen or heavy cotten clothing, solid boots or shoes, hat or woolen balaclava, and gloves.
+- Wear long woollen or heavy cotton clothing, solid boots or shoes, hat or woollen balaclava and gloves.

-- When the main fire-front arrives go inside, away from windows, while it passes (usually 5 to 15 minutes).
+- When the main fire-front arrives get inside and keep away from windows while it passes (usually 5 to 15 minutes).

-- Quickly extinguish any fires which may have started in, near, or under the house or roof.
-Check inside roof too.
+- Quickly extinguish any fires which may have started in, near, or under the house or roof and check inside roof as well.

-- If the house is alight and can't be extinguished, move away into burnt ground.
-Don't leave - wait for help.
+- If the house is alight and can't be extinguished, move away onto burnt ground, but don't leave - wait for help.

 - Stop at a clearing or roadside in a low vegetation area.
-Turn ignition off, and hazard lights and headights on.
+Turn ignition off, and hazard lights and headlights on.

 - The petrol tank is unlikely to explode in the period you need to stay in the car while being shielded from the deadly radiant heat of the fire-front.